ultimate271/notes/dastoyevsky/brothers01.04.md

 he evidently felt a real and deep affection for him, such as he had never been capable of feeling for any one before.

+### The interactions of Alexey with his schoolchildren
 Every one, indeed, loved this young man wherever he went, and it was so from his earliest childhood.
 When he entered the household of his patron and benefactor, Yefim Petrovitch Polenov, he gained the hearts of all the